-On the currency front, the Ghana cedi performed better in 2016 on the back of the tight monetary policies and the consequent improvement in the trade balance due to lower imports.
-Our local currency depreciated against the US dollar by 10.68% as compared to 2015's depreciation value of 15.7%.
+On the currency front, the Ghana Cedi performed better in 2017 on the back of the tight monetary policies and the consequent improvement in the trade balance due to lower imports.
+Our local currency depreciated against the US Dollar by 4.9% as compared to depreciation rate of 9.7% in 2016.
+This was as a result of an improvement in the balance of trade, influenced by forex inflows from oil and gas, increasing commodity prices on the world market, as well as a weakened dollar.
+The dollar depreciated by 12.37% in the face of strong performance by the Euro.